mattxwang/lowkey/_posts/2021-12-31-reflecting-on-teach-la.markdown

 I think both of these are relatively uncommon for student organizations to do, but rather common for "real" nonprofits.

 I enjoyed writing these reports out, and I think they're pretty important - even if few people read them.
 Writing the EDI report gave our team quite a bit to reflect on, and set some sort of direction for next year.
-Financial accountability forced us to actually write down all of our financial documents (which is VERY uncommon with student orgs), and I hope levelled the playing field for other outreach orgs looking to learn more about what budgets should look like.
+Financial accountability forced us to actually write down all of our financial documents (which is VERY uncommon with student orgs), and I hope leveled the playing field for other outreach orgs looking to learn more about what budgets should look like.

 #### React Native